JuanJS117/MesoscopicModel/README.md

 - Go to Finder, press `Command+Shift+G`, and type `/usr/local/bin/`.
 This will open the folder in your file explorer.
 - Open the terminal and type `cd /usr/local/bin`.

 Some operations are forbidden without the right permissions.
-If you try to remove it from the terminal, you will require superuser permission.
+If you try to remove `usr/local/bin/julia` from the terminal, you will require superuser permission.
 Simply add a `sudo` before your command and, when prompted, type your user password.

 After doing so, type the following in your terminal: